|MP 8.01.33||High-Dose Rate Temporary Prostate Brachytherapy|

 High-dose rate (HDR) temporary prostate brachytherapy is a technique of delivering a high-intensity radiation source directly to the prostate gland for the treatment of prostate cancer.
-The radiation source is inserted through hollow catheters or needles inserted precisely into several areas of the prostate gland using ultrasound guidance and treatment planning computed tomography (CT) or ultrasound images.
+The radiation source is inserted through hollow catheters or needles inserted precisely into several areas of the prostate gland using ultrasound guidance and treatment planning computed tomography or ultrasound images.
 The radiation source is allowed to dwell in the target areas until the prescribed radiation dose is reached and is then removed with the goal of increasing direct tumor necrosis while reducing toxicity and surrounding tissue damage.

 Prostate brachytherapy can be delivered in a variety of ways.
 Perhaps the most familiar technique is the use of radioactive seeds permanently implanted into prostate tissue.
 These seeds contain isotopes that slowly emit radiation of relatively low energy.
 In contrast, temporary prostate brachytherapy involves use of higher energy radioisotopes such as iridium-192.
 These isotopes deliver radiation at higher dose rates, which may be more effective in destroying rapidly dividing cancer cells.
 In this technique, needle catheters are placed into the prostate gland using transrectal ultrasound guidance.
 Once the needles are placed, a dosimetric plan is developed, and the radioactive source is inserted into each needle using an afterloading device.
 The radioactive source is left in the needle for a predetermined time, called the “dwell” time.
 The radiation usually is delivered once or twice daily over a course of several days.
 The dwell time can be altered at various positions along the needle’s length to control dose distribution to the target volume and critical surrounding structures, such as the rectum or urethra.
 This strategy contrasts with permanent seed implantation in which dosimetry is calculated prior to needle placement and which cannot be altered after seed implantation.
-The treatment typically consists of 4,000 to 5,000 cGy delivered with external-beam radiation therapy (EBRT) to the prostate and periprostatic tissues, while the high-dose rate (HDR) brachytherapy is used as the method of dose escalation to the prostate gland.
+The treatment typically consists of 4000 to 5000 cGy delivered with external beam radiation therapy (EBRT) to the prostate and periprostatic tissues, while HDR brachytherapy is used as the method of dose escalation to the prostate gland.
 The total boost doses are variable.
 In addition, studies are also being conducted using HDR brachytherapy as the sole treatment modality (monotherapy) in those with prostate cancer.

 High-dose rate prostate brachytherapy is considered investigational in the treatment of prostate cancer when used as salvage therapy.